Topology and edge modes surviving criticality in non-Hermitian Floquet systems

 They offer a unified characterization for all gapped and gapless non-Hermitian Floquet phases in 1D, two-band, sublattice-symmetric systems.
 The numbers of edge modes at $0$ and $\pi$ quasienergies are related to these invariants according to the bulk-edge correspondence

 We emphasize that Eqs.~(\ref{eq:w12main})--(\ref{eq:BBCmain}) are generic, in the sense that they do not concern whether there exists a (point or line) gap in the spectrum and whether the underlying band theory is in Bloch or non-Bloch forms.
 The only relevant factors are spatial dimensions, number of bands and symmetries of the system.
 In Hermitian limits, where FGBZ reduces to the usual Brillouin zone, we end with the approach in Ref.~\cite{ZhouFgSPT1}.
-Figs.~\ref{fig:Sketch}(a)--(c) illustrate our theory applied to a case with gapless spectrum (see Sec.~I of the SM for more details).
+Figs.~\ref{fig:Sketch}(a)--(c) illustrate our theory applied to a case with gapless spectrum \cite{SM}.
 Below, we work out an example to show the unique topology and edge modes at criticality in non-Hermitian Floquet systems.

 \emph{Model}.--We focus on a class of periodically quenched NHSSH (PQNHSSH) models, which may be viewed as a stacking of SSH chains with two distinct hopping ranges in time domain.
 A sketch of the model is given in Fig.~\ref{fig:Sketch}(d), where the Floquet operator reads $\hat{U}=e^{-i\hat{{\cal H}}_{\alpha}}e^{-i\hat{{\cal H}}_{\alpha'}}$, $\hat{{\cal H}}_{\iota}\equiv\sum_{n}(J_{\iota}^{{\rm L}}\hat{b}_{n}^{\dagger}\hat{a}_{n+\iota}+J_{\iota}^{{\rm R}}\hat{a}_{n+\iota}^{\dagger}\hat{b}_{n})$, the hopping amplitude $J_{\iota}^{{\rm L,R}}\equiv t_{\iota}^{{\rm L,R}}T/(2\hbar)$ for $\iota=\alpha,\alpha'$, and $\hat{a}_{n}^{\dagger}$ ($\hat{b}_{n}^{\dagger}$) creates a particle in sublattice A (B) of unit cell $n$.
 To evaluate the winding numbers, we need to transform $\hat{U}$ to symmetric time frames.
 Taking the initial time of evolution as $t'=T/4$ and $3T/4$ yield Floquet operators